oicr-gsi/shesmu/plugin-sftp/README.md

 ## File Roots
-It is possible to gather file information in the `unix_file` format from a remote file system via SSH.
-GNU findutils must be installed on the remote system; this is standard with Linux. `"fileRoots"` list the paths to scan.
+It is possible to gather file information in the `unix_file` format from a remote file system via SSH. `"fileRoots"` list the paths to scan.

 `"fileRootsTtl"` sets the number of minutes to cache the results.
 If null, a default value of 60 minutes is used.

+Shesmu tries to use GNU findutils to explore the remote directory.
+This is convenient because it is standard with Linux.
+However, if file have names which are not allowed in JSON strings, it falls apart rather quickly.
+If this is the case, use the [JSON directory listing tool](../json-dir-list) to ensure the output is always correctly encoded.
+Install it on the target system and then set `"listCommand"` to the path to the program or just `"json-dir-list"` if it's installed into a location on the `PATH`.